There’s a lot to think about when you’re buying a house, so here’s a here’s a list of things to keep in mind when you’re on the open home circuit.

 When you’re on the house hunt, make lists of what you need and what you want – keeping in mind that you can’t always get everything you want, so be prepared to compromise.
 But if the property gods are smiling you might just get what you need.

 Having a nosey around open homes is quite fun the first few times you do it, but it can become a drag if it’s how you’re spending your weekends for months on end.
 Make life easier on yourself by being really clear about what you’re looking for and what’s realistic for your budget.
-Nail down your price range, the suburbs or areas you’d be happy to live, the minimum number of bedrooms you want and if things like a garage or flat section are important to you.
+Nail down your price range, the suburbs or areas where you’d be happy to live, the minimum number of bedrooms you want and if things like a garage or flat section are important to you.

 One of the biggest things you need to decide on is location.
 Where the house is plays a big part in what it’s worth.
 Things like school zones, access to public transport, shops and other amenities will also affect how popular a suburb is.

-Think about how long you’re likely to be in the property, things like schools might not be important to you right now, but it could be a different story in a few years’ time.
+Think about how long you’re likely to be in the property.
+Things like schools might not be important to you right now, but it could be a different story in a few years’ time.

 You can get an idea of a property’s value online – so if it’s wildly out of your price range you can scratch if off your list before setting foot in it.
 Websites like homes.co.nz, realestate.co.nz, Trade Me property insights and QV.co.nz can give indications of house values and potential price ranges.